suzuki-shunsuke/oss-contribution-guide/README.md

 ## Read the project's contribution guide

 First, you should check and follow the project's contribution guide such as `CONTRIBUTING.md`.

-## Show the thankfulness

-There are several phrases to show your thankfulness.

-- Thank you for your great project!
-- Thank you for your review!
-- Thank you for your quick reply!
-- Thank you for your quick fix!
-- Thank you for your explanation!
-- Thank you!
-- etc

-You should respect and appreciate all OSS maintainers.

 ## Use English